olivierhagolle/Sentinel-download/README.md

 To use this tool, you need a scihub account obtained a long time in advance (see below).
 If you do not have such an account, or if you want to try a faster access, you might consider downloading the products from the [French collaborative ground segment PEPS](https://github.com/olivierhagolle/peps_download).

-### wget
+### wget /aria2
-To use it, you need *wget* installed.
+To use it, you need either to have *wget* or *aria2* installed.
 I guess it goes with any linux distribution.
-For windows, I don't know, but maybe someone can tell.
+For windows users, first install aria2 (https://aria2.github.io).
 If your download stops for a network issue, you can restart S2-download, as wget knows how to resume without havind to download everything again.
 Wget doesnot download the products already fully downloaded (unlesss you have unzipped them).

 ### Proxy